Close

 Business and Professional Visas

 Business Visa (Type C) covers commercial meetings, conferences, and trade activities.
-Processing typically requires 15 business days with proof of business invitation and financial capacity.
+Processing typically requires 15 days, though this period may be extended to up to 45 days if more detailed examination or additional documents are required.

 Student and Academic Visas